why is fellowship important?

 We're changing the game!

-Take the first step in becoming a member, sign up to our mailing list to hear about the changes we're making in Calgary, our upcoming events, and how you can help!
+Take the first step in making Calgary a better place, sign up to our mailing list to hear about the changes we're making in Calgary, our upcoming events, and how you can help!